willvieira/ms_forest-ipm-sensitivity/manuscript/manuscript.md

 Because recruitment tends to be more sensitive to temperature [@Clark2011;@foest2025forest], the high elasticity of $\lambda$ to recruitment may explain the dominant role of climate sensitivity observed in our results.

 Sensitivity to climate and competition varied across species' geographic ranges.
-Because demographic responses to climate are nonlinear, lower sensitivity values generally indicate conditions near climatic optima, whereas higher values indicate deviation from optimal conditions.
+Because we modeled climate effects as a unimodal function centered at an optimal value, lower sensitivity values in our framework indicate conditions close to the climatic optimum, whereas higher values indicate deviation from optimal conditions.
 Overall, climate sensitivity, driven primarily by MAT, was greatest at both cold and hot range limits.
 This result suggests that species originating from colder environments perform optimally toward warmer portions of their ranges, whereas species from warmer environments perform optimally toward cooler conditions.
 Notably, the demographic mechanisms underlying increased climate sensitivity differed between range limits.